Get a quote on Fidelity Bond Coverage

 Employee theft, dishonesty, and fraud can wreak havoc on your business and reputation.
 It may be difficult to think of your own employees in a negative light, but the risks are real—employee theft costs employers billions of dollars every year.
 In order to obtain protection from these liabilities, many businesses turn to Fidelity Bonds, which can offer coverage for losses caused by employee dishonesty, theft, and fraud.

-A Fidelity Bond is a type of insurance coverage that protects your company against losses caused by theft, fraud, or dishonesty by an employee or group of employees.
+A Fidelity Bond is a type of insurance coverage that protects a business with employees against losses caused by theft, fraud, or dishonesty by an employee or group of employees.
 While commercial property insurance policies do not cover money, securities, or property stolen by employees, and professional liability policies exclude intentional, dishonest, or malicious acts, a Fidelity Bond can help your company manage exposure to these risks.
 In fact, many states require businesses to purchase Fidelity Bond coverage before granting them business licenses.

 Note that a Fidelity Bond has nothing to do with the type of “bond” that is a tradeable, fixed income security.